zcf0508/vue-hook-optimizer/packages/mcp/refactor_prompt_en.md

 #### **Key Metrics Identification**
 - **Articulation Points**: Nodes that, when removed, would split the dependency graph.
 These are typically core targets for refactoring
 - **Isolated Node Groups**: Sets of nodes that are interconnected but separated from the main logic.
 These are candidates for extraction and usually need to be modularized based on actual business meaning
+- **Variable Communities**: Tightly coupled variable groups detected by algorithm.
+Variables within the same community have frequent interdependencies and are ideal candidates for extraction into Composables/Hooks.
+Larger communities may need to be split
 - **Dependency Depth**: Long chain dependencies indicate mixed responsibilities, requiring layered processing
 - **Logical Independence**: Extracted code should be independent, complete, and meaningful logical blocks.
 It should neither be overly coupled with multiple modules nor be overly simple function definitions or variable re-exports